Kevin MacPherson - Keynote Speaker

 In between illustration assignments he painted and exhibited oil paintings, and continued his transition to becoming a full time painter after returning to the West Coast in 1996.

 Miura’s evocative tonalist landscapes explore the relationship between memory, emotions, and identity.
-Out in the field, Miura paints en plein air to collect visual information.
+Out in the field, he paints en plein air to collect visual information.
 Back in the studio, these sketches are used as jumping off points for further exploration and development of larger studio works.

-Based in Shropshire, England, Vicki Norman received her BA in Fine Art in 2000 and went on to work as an illustrator, she later qualified for a teaching certificate specialising in post-16 education.
-In recent years, she has studied with master painters and sculptors around the globe, all the time searching for traditional skills and methods which can be applied to paintings of a modern world.
+A lifelong student herself, over the last 10 years, she has studied with master painters and sculptors around the globe, all the time searching for traditional skills and methods which can be applied to paintings of a modern world.